-Here's the Red Baron up on it's permanent tower and ""flying""
+Here's the Red Baron, our homemade wind generator, up on it's permanent tower and "flying."

-If the letters in our mailbag are any indication, many of MOTHER's readers crave information about homebuilt windplants.
-In fact, the response to our three-page feature on Marshall Price's basement-built unit (see issue 84, page 130) was so encouraging that we decided to go ahead and launch a test program of our own to determine just how simply and inexpensively a reliable and productive wind generator could be put together by the average person.
+If the letters in our mailbag are any indication, many MOTHER EARTH NEWS readers crave information about building a homemade wind generator.
+In fact, the response to our three-page feature on Marshall Price's basement-built unit (see A Cost Effective Wind Generator) was so encouraging that we decided to go ahead and launch a test program of our own to determine just how simply and inexpensively a reliable and productive wind generator could be put together by the average person.

-Now, wind power seems intimidating to many people, and—in truth—it is a formidable subject.
+Now, wind power seems intimidating to many people, and in truth it is a formidable subject.
 In fact, we can't even begin to describe the whys and wherefores of our engineering on this plant, because it'd take several articles.
-If you're really interested in wind theory and application, we'd suggest The Wind Power Book, by Jack Park, an excellent information source which is available from Mother's Bookshelf for $14.95 (see insert following page 80 for ordering information).
+If you're really interested in wind theory and application, we'd suggest The Wind Power Book, by Jack Park, an excellent information source.
 But in the meantime, if you favor the empirical approach and hanker after something you can afford to get your teeth into, this little job won't disappoint you.

-We had set our sights on keeping costs below $50 when planning our prototype . . . but after purchasing nearly every component new, the bill just topped twice that figure.
-Still, a quick glance at our materials list should convince even a die-hard pessimist that costs could be reduced by scrounging the common parts . . . and we'd be willing to venture that it wouldn't take a whole lot of effort to assemble the entire plant — minus the storage system and the tower — for $60 to $75.
+We had set our sights on keeping costs below $50 when planning our prototype, but after purchasing nearly every component new, the bill just topped twice that figure.
+Still, a quick glance at our materials list should convince even a die-hard pessimist that costs could be reduced by scrounging the common parts; we'd be willing to venture that it wouldn't take a whole lot of effort to assemble the entire plant — minus the storage system and the tower — for $60 to $75.

 In a nutshell, we believe that we've come up with a working wind machine that not only will provide its builder with hands-on experience and usable electrical energy, but will serve as an excellent monitor of wind conditions at a specific site, and could thus be an excellent "trainer" for folks who are contemplating the purchase of a more costly plant.
 All that, for less than most people would pay for a simple anemometer!